arkossy/emacs/README.md

-# Personal GNU Emacs configuration files
+# GNU Emacs configuration files

 These files are my main initialisation files for Emacs.
 My objective was to separate the compulsory boot code from the custom settings and personal settings.